mostafa-magdi/Syestem-Admin-Helper/README.md

 https://github.com/mostafa-magdi/Syestem-Admin-Helper/assets/129240702/68d335c8-7c3b-4405-b1de-9867c8ee8471

 # Conclusion

-System-Admin-Helper is a useful collection of shell script files that can help Linux users manage users and groups.
-The scripts are easy to use and provide an interactive interface using whiptail
+- System-Admin-Helper is a simple GUI that help Linux administrator to manage there users and groups based on a collection of shell script files The scripts use whiptail to provide an interactive user interface.